newlogic/smartscanner-android-api/README.md

 - `intentIDPassLite()` : Create an Android Intent for scanning [ID PASS Lite](https://github.com/idpass/idpass-lite) cards.
   - **Parameters:**
     - `useODK` : `Boolean`, default: `false`.
 Whether to create intents for ODK or not.
-    - `pinCode` : `String`, default: `null`.
-PIN code for the ID PASS Lite card, to be added as extended data to the created Intent.
   - **Return:** [`Intent`][android:Intent]

 - `intentMrz()` : Create and Android Intent for scanning MRZ.